nranatunga/Gradip-FlowerClassification-WebApp/README.md

 This project extends the workflow from the classic TensorFlow **flower classification** tutorial (small CNN on the public flower_photos archive).
 An older walkthrough video from the repo author: [YouTube](https://www.youtube.com/watch?v=aZ4wV4V_p9E).

 ---

-## License

-Add a `LICENSE` file if you open-source the repo; none is bundled here by default.